USRSE/usrse.github.io/pages/wg/outreach.md

 national labs, and students.

-Those interested in contributing to this goal are encouraged to join our bi-weekly Teams meetings.
+Those interested in contributing to this goal are encouraged to join our bi-weekly virtual meetings.
 To get involved, visit the [`#outreach`](https://usrse.slack.com/messages/outreach) channel on the US-RSE slack or contact the
 <a href="mailto:outreach_wg@us-rse.org">Outreach working group list</a>.